brandontreb/brandontreb.github.io/_posts/2013-08-20-the-top-5-places-to-find-good-developerscontractors-to-work-on-your-projects.md

 ### 6. Bonus &#8211; Right Here

 Shameless plug time.
 If you are looking for professional mobile app (iOS or Android), I have a team of developers and am always looking to work on new and exciting projects.
-If you want to hear more about it head over to my [Hire Me][5] page and shoot me an email brandon @ brandontreb [dot] com.
+If you want to hear more about it head over to my [Hire Us][5] page or shoot me an email brandon @ pixegon [dot] com.

 ### Conclusion